Lifting pseudo-holomorphic polygons to the symplectisation of $P \times \mathbb{R}$ and applications: Background on wrapped Floer homology

 \subsection{Consequences of the invariance}

-An immediate consequence of the invariance theorem is the acyclicity of the wrapped Floer homology in the current setting. \begin{prop} Let $L,L'$ be exact Lagrangian fillings inside the symplectisation of a contactisation.
-It follows that $HF_\bullet(L,L')=0$. \end{prop} \begin{proof} Using the negative Reeb flow $-\partial_z$ one can isotope $L'$ to an exact Lagrangian filling $L''$ for which $CF_\bullet(L,L'')=0$.
-Since this is a Hamiltonian isotopy, the claim follows by the invariance theorem. \end{proof}
+An immediate consequence of the invariance theorem is the acyclicity of the wrapped Floer homology in the current setting. \begin{proposition} Let $L,L'$ be exact Lagrangian fillings inside the symplectisation of a contactisation.
+It follows that $HF_\bullet(L,L')=0$. \end{proposition} \begin{proof} Using the negative Reeb flow $-\partial_z$ one can isotope $L'$ to an exact Lagrangian filling $L''$ for which $CF_\bullet(L,L'')=0$.
+Since this is a Hamiltonian flow, the claim now follows from the invariance theorem. \end{proof}

 A similar argument shows an analogous property for the linearised Legendrian contact cohomology of Legendrian links in certain positions.